david-bai00/PrivyDrop/README.md

     cd frontend
     pnpm install

-    # Create and configure .env.development.local according to the instructions in frontend/README.md
+    # Create and configure .env.development according to the instructions in frontend/README.md

     pnpm dev # Starts by default at http://localhost:3002
     ```